 - Organisations that we use to obtain feedback from patients who have agreed to do this

 We have vetted these organisations to ensure that they will deal with your personal information responsibly.

 We do not allow these partner organisations to use your personal information for their own purposes.
 We only permit them to use your personal in accordance with our instructions.

 We may also share information with our partner organisations who provide data analysis services, to help improve our services.
 This does not include information about your health.

 Sometimes we need to share information with regulators.

 With your agreement, information can be shared with relatives, partners or friends who act as a carer for you.
 We will only share information once the person you have asked us to share the information with has provided us with proof of their identity.

 We may share information with anyone you have given as an emergency contact, for example your next of kin.
-You can find out more by contacting GenderGP at any time info@GenderGP.com or by submitting a letter to Harland International Limited which has its headquarters at its registered office, Rm 22B, 22/F Kiu Yin Commercial Building, 361-361 Lockhart Road, Wanchai, Hong Kong.
+You can find out more by contacting GenderGP at any time via our Help Centre or by submitting a letter to Harland International Limited which has its headquarters at its registered office, Rm 22B, 22/F Kiu Yin Commercial Building, 361-361 Lockhart Road, Wanchai, Hong Kong.